Complete HRDF Guide Malaysia (2026)

 What is HRDF and how does it work?

 HRDF (now HRD Corp) is Malaysia's human resource development fund.
-Companies with 10+ employees contribute 1% of wages as levy, then claim back training costs.
-You can claim up to RM8,000/day for approved training from registered providers.
-The process involves: registering with HRD Corp, building levy balance, submitting grant applications before training, and claiming reimbursement after completion.
+Companies with 10+ employees contribute 1% of wages as levy, then claim back training costs from approved providers.
+Under the January 2026 Allowable Cost Matrix, general in-house training is claimable up to RM10,500 per day per group and public classes up to RM1,750 per participant per day, while focus-area, industry-specific and professional certification courses are claimable as per charged.
+The process involves: registering with HRD Corp, building levy balance, submitting a grant application and getting it approved before the training starts, and claiming reimbursement after completion.
+HRD Corp deducts a 4% service fee from approved claims.

 What is HRDF / HRD Corp?